 - Identity information your name (including prefix or title), your title or position, age, gender, nationality, date of birth, national insurance number, country of domicile and your relationship to a person.
-This may include details of your spouse/partner and dependants or other family members. - Contact information your postal address, email address and phone number(s).

-- Enquiry information the information you provide to us, by telephone, in writing, email or through our online enquiry form, for the purposes of enquiring about our services in the SLO.
-We collect notes from our conversations with you when you make a telephone enquiry and during meetings with you whether by telephone, virtually or face to face. - Identification and background information provided by you or collected as part of our procedures for engaging you as a client of the SLO, for example we may need to take a copy of your passport, driver's license or a utility bill. - Financial information collected or generated by us in the course of providing legal services such as banking details, hardship, records of payments, salary, benefits, pension, national insurance and other necessary information.
-We may require financial information relating to family or personal circumstances and supporting evidence. - Service and regulatory information provided to us by you or someone on your behalf, or generated by us in the course of providing legal services.
-This may include Special Category Data.
-For example to comply with our regulatory requirements we process documents you provide to prove your identity such as a passport or driver's licence. - Special Category Data may be held by the SLO if the nature of our initial enquiry work and retainer implies a need for such information.
-Special Category Data means personal information revealing racial or ethnic origins, political opinions, religious beliefs, philosophical beliefs or trade union membership; genetic and biometric data; data concerning health, or sexual orientation.
-This also includes relevant data relating to criminal convictions and offences. - Personal Data of children if your enquiry or the services we provide to you involves children, these children must be represented by their parents or guardians.
-In these circumstances we will explain to the parent or guardian why we need any personal information relating to the children and how it will be used, both when we first collect the data and during the course of our services. - Any other information relating to you which you may provide to us.
+This may include details of your spouse/partner and dependants or other family members. - Contact information your postal address, email address and phone number(s). - Enquiry information the information you provide to us, by telephone, in writing, email or through our online enquiry form, for the purposes of enquiring about our services in the SLO.
+We collect notes from our conversations with you when you make a telephone enquiry and during meetings with you whether by telephone, virtually or face to face. - Identification and background information provided by you or collected as part of our procedures for engaging you as a client of the SLO, for example we may need to take a copy of your passport, driver's licence or a utility bill. - Financial information collected or generated by us in the course of providing legal services such as banking details, hardship, records of payments, salary, benefits, pension, national insurance and other necessary information.
+We may require financial information relating to family or personal circumstances and supporting evidence. - Service and regulatory information provided to us by you or someone on your behalf, or generated by us in the course of providing legal services (this may include Special Category Data, as detailed below).
+For example, to comply with our regulatory requirements we process documents you provide to prove your identity such as a passport or driver's licence. - Special Category Data may be held by the SLO if the nature of our initial enquiry work and retainer implies a need for such information.
+Special Category Data means personal information revealing racial or ethnic origins, political opinions, religious or philosophical beliefs; trade union membership; genetic and biometric data; data concerning health, sex life or sexual orientation.
+This also includes relevant data relating to criminal convictions and offences. - Personal Data of children if your enquiry or the services we provide to you involves children, we will explain to you why we need any personal information relating to the children and how the data will be used, both when we first collect the data and during the course of our services. - Any other information relating to you which you may provide to us.